How to Build a Gas Fire Pit

 Dry stack the stones.
 Stop after each layer to make sure all of the stones are level.
 If stones are not level, use a rubber mallet to gently tap it level.
 Alternate each layer so that the stones overlap the previous layer.
 Add a layer of pea gravel to the bottom of the fire pit to help it drain.
 Plan to leave openings on both sides for venting.
 This can be done by leaving a single stone out on each side on the first level.

-The control valve will need to be mounted into the fire pit wall.
-A paver block bracket is the easiest option since it takes the place of one stone and will easily adjust to fit the size of the stone.
-Other methods of mounting the control valve include drilling a hole into the stone or chipping a stop to allow enough room for the valve to fit.
-Now is the time to make the gas connections and install the burner and burner pan.
+Mount your control valve to the fire pit wall.
+If you have a paver block bracket, that’s probably your easiest option, but other perfectly fine methods to mount the control valve include drilling a hole into the stone or chipping a stop to fit the valve.
+Once that’s done, now’s the time to make the gas connections and install the burner and burner pan.
 Have a qualified technician make all connections and test them before continuing.
 Once all connections have been tested, place the final layer of stones around the fire pit.

 Shop Fire Pit Glass and Decor